CN

 About CenterPoint Energy, Inc.

-Part of the utilities sector, CenterPoint Energy, Inc. (CNP) is listed under Utilities - Regulated Electric.
-The $27.62B market capitalization puts CNP squarely in large-cap range for its industry.
+Headquartered within the utilities sector, CenterPoint Energy, Inc. focuses on Utilities - Regulated Electric services and products.
+CenterPoint Energy, Inc. operates as a public utility holding company in the United States.
+Valued at $28.21B, CNP is a large-cap name in its sector.
 The company operates through Electric; Natural Gas; and Corporate and Other segments.

 Key stats